Representing the Rights of Ford Owners and Lessees

 Unfortunately, a substantial number of people end up with Ford vehicles that can only be described as “lemons.”

+What is a lemon car?
 A lemon can mean breaking down on your way to work, waking up to a car that won’t start, breaking down on the side of the road, the transmission jerking or shuddering, or even serious, injury-causing accidents.
 In addition, dealing with a lemon means multiple trips to the dealer for repairs and the inconvenience involved with renting a car, getting rides with friends, or taking public transportation.

 Fortunately for consumers, the California legislature has enacted a lemon law that provides consumers with certain protections.
 If you purchased a Ford car or truck with a warranty and have experienced significant problems with it, you may qualify for a refund or a replacement vehicle.